lamuguo/lamuguo.github.io/source/about/index.md

 title: about
 date: 2024-12-21 07:38:43
 ---
-just an empty about pae.
+just an empty about page.